-After breakfast, we begin our drive to Pogradec (approx. 3 hrs. drive), but en route we make a short stop to visit the fortress of Elbasan.
-A city influenced by various cultures including Turks and more importantly Italians, the fortress here dates back to the 15th century.
+Drive to Pogradec (approx. 2.5 hrs. drive), en route we make a short stop to visit the fortress of Elbasan and possible lunch.
+A city influenced by various cultures including Turks and Italians, the fortress here dates back to the 15th century.
 The fortifications originally incorporated twenty-six towers equidistantly spaced from each other along the length of a nine-metre high wall; today the ruins can be seen along the southern wall which remains more or less intact.

 Our final destination for today is one of the most charming resorts in Albania, Pogradec, thanks to its position on beautiful Lake Ohrid with clear waters and mountain views.
 The Albanian side of the lake was included in the UNESCO protected monuments list in 2019.
 Keep your eyes peeled for Ohrid trout (known as ‘Koran’ in Albania), a species endemic to the lake.
-We go for a scenic walk at Drilon Park on the far side of the lake, to discover the waterways and ornamental plants and trees that make up this special ecosystem.
+We go for a scenic walk at Drilon Park where the fishing Villa of Albania’s ex-dictator was situated, on the far side of the lake, to discover the waterways and ornamental plants and trees that make up this special ecosystem.

 This morning we continue driving for about an hour to reach Voskopoja Village (formerly known as Moskopole) an important and well-known centre of art where many talented Albanian painters chose to practice their profession.
 The village has suffered over the years, as many of its treasures were stolen during the second half of the 18th century and this continued during the world wars.
 We take a 40 minute walk to visit one of the oldest churches representing Voskopoja religious art.

 Another short drive (approx. 30 mins.) takes us to the largest city of south-eastern Albania, Korçë, which sits at the foot of Moravia Mountain, 800m above sea level.
-This city became an important trading and handicraft centre in the 18th Century and has also been referred to as ‘the city of museums’, being home to the National Museum of Mediaeval Art and Archaeology, the Museum of Education (where the first Albanian School was opened in 1878), and the new museum of ‘Bratko Collections’ displaying antiquities from the Far East.
-Our visit to Korçë includes the National Museum of Mediaeval Art and Archaeology, Mirahori Mosque (one of the oldest in the Balkans) and the famous church 'The Resurrection'.
+This city became an important trading and handicraft centre in the 18th Century and has also been referred to as ‘the city of museums’.
 Korçë has been an important religious centre for Orthodox Christians.
 It's also worth trying the famous local beer whilst in the city.

 Our drive through the mountains today is truly spectacular as we enjoy sweeping views across the Gramos and Nemercka Mountains.
 Along the winding route, we enjoy a short stop in Ersekë, which at 1050m is the highest town in Albania.
 This 17th century town is surrounded by beautiful green pastures of the Gramos Mountains.
-In the lush forests of Leskovik we stop at a working farm situated in the beautiful woodland.
-We will see how the different animals are raised here, as well as sample some authentic organic produce.
 Continuing onwards to beautiful Përmet, we make a quick stop at the old bridge of Benje village, and the hot springs, where we have time to relax and swim.
 After quite a long day (approx. 5 hrs. drive in total) we arrive in Përmet, situated in the heart of the white mountains on the Vjosë River.
 This evening you’re sure to be in for a treat as Përmet is famous for its food and wine, including 'gliko' sweets and raki.

 Drive to the beautiful town of Gjirokastër (approx. 2 hrs. drive), calling in at the traditional village of Dhoksat en route for a home-cooked lunch.
 In the afternoon we enjoy a guided visit around the famous town of Gjirokastër.
 Set on a mountain slope, the cobbled streets wind their way between old houses with interesting architectural features including mediaeval towers.
 The castle is the main feature and stands like a balcony over the town offering wonderful panoramic views of the surrounding landscape.
-We visit the ethnographic museum which is the house of Albania's former dictator Enver Hoxha.
+We visit one of the most authentic buildings in Gjirokastër, Skenduli house.